Our verdict

 nike-zoom-fly-5-weight.JPG

-Perhaps you may find the Saucony Endorphin Speed 3 or the ASICS Novablast 3 better options for speedy runs.
+Perhaps you may find the Saucony Endorphin Speed 3 or the ASICS Novablast 3 better options for tempo runs.
 They come belong to the same type as the Zoom Fly but are much much lighter!

 Test results